 The Independence Heritage Festival is a celebration of the diverse culture that exist in Independence.
 The Independence town square features numerous family-owned shops surrounding the old main courthouse, which was modeled after Philadelphia's Independence Hall.
 This courthouse houses Harry S. Truman's former courtroom and office.

 Click Here for more info about the City of Independence.

-Listing courtesy of Chip Thompson of Realty Professionals Heartland.
+Listing courtesy of Denise Humphrey of Keller Williams Realty Partner.

-Listing courtesy of Amy Arndorfer of Premium Realty Group.
+Listing courtesy of Bryan Tobiason of EXP Realty LLC.

 The data relating to real estate displayed on this website comes in part from the Heartland Multiple Listing Service database compilation.
 The properties displayed on this website may not be all of the properties in the Heartland MLS database compilation, or all of the properties listed with other brokers participating in the Heartland MLS IDX program.
 Detailed information about the properties displayed on this website includes the name of the listing company.